Calculate Marriott Bonvoy Points On Stays

 - Marriott Exclusive Apartments

 - Design Hotels

 - Tribute Portfolio

 Do note that some of these brands do have their own website.
 Booking through a brands website will still allow you to earn Marriott Bonvoy Points on your stays.

-How To Calculate Marriott Bonvoy Points
+How Marriott Points Are Calculated

 Marriott Bonvoy members earn Bonvoy Points when staying at Marriott brand hotels.
 Points earned consists of the base points, elite points, and points earned using Marriott credit cards.

 Marriott Bonvoy members earn points at a base rate of 10 points per $1 spent with Marriott at most Marriott brand hotels.
 The points you earn is on the base rate of the hotel.
 This is the rate that you will see when you're searching for hotels before taxes and fees are added.

 So if your hotel costs $175 per night before taxes and fees, you will earn 1,750 base points per night.
 This is calculated by simply multiplying the base hotel cost by the base of 10 points you will earn per $1 spent.
 Here are a few examples of earning points on the base rate: